AhmedZamil/Task.Milbix.ScottBarron/README.md

 # NOTE :
 As I understood.
 You set 5 hours of time.( I asked myself & gussed ) It must be the Time Limit you want me to compe up with the solution ( may be to see efficency).So I tried not to utilize enough time to have a clear view about me.That includes several lack of in solution that I might want to work but resist myself.To be honest I took little bit more just to write the deliverables in understanding way.(My apology)

 Apolized for ignoring
-   i.Unit Test project is not very much healthy ( it should be). ii.In few place some over done or over calculating might be.Could have more "DRY" and Improvement. iii.ASP.NET Core MVC project is not that much good looking. iv.
-Could have more refactor of View Models or few Code ( but ignored to being focused on time). v.I had a plan to Deploy the MVC project in azure to better deliverables, a Video of explaining my code & Timing ( you might want to feel trusted, Sometimes it seems that I'm myself is working or not).
+   1.Unit Test project is not very much healthy ( it should be).
+   2.In few place some over done or over calculating might be.Could have more "DRY" and Improvement.
+   3.ASP.NET Core MVC project is not that much good looking.
+   4. Could have more refactor of View Models or few Code ( but ignored to being focused on time).
+   5.I had a plan to Deploy the MVC project in azure to better deliverables, a Video of explaining my code & Timing ( you might want to feel trusted, Sometimes it seems that I'm myself is working or not).